ccmaymay/paper-health/README.md

 # Paper Health

-A web app that tracks important metrics concerning the health of today's research papers.
-The current focus of the app is shedding light on the acronym crisis.
+A web app that sheds light on the acronym crisis in today's scientific research.

 ## Acknowledgments